-- 1.6 We offer the following programs directly at our campus in Sydney, and through our online learning platform: - (a) academic English programs - (b) diploma programs (Diploma of Business, Diploma of Communication, Diploma of Design & Architecture, Diploma of Information Technology, Diploma of Engineering, and Diploma of Science) - (c) graduate certificates (Graduate Certificate in Accounting and Finance, Graduate Certificate in Communication, and Graduate Certificate in Technology Practice) - (d) UTS foundation studies. - 1.7 Outside Australia, arrangements include: - delivery of academic English, UTS foundation studies and diplomas (Diploma of Business, Diploma of Information Technology, Diploma of Engineering) at a fully owned campus in Colombo, Sri Lanka - (b) third party licensing arrangements in India, Bangladesh, China, South Korea, Myanmar, Vietnam, and Indonesia for the delivery of education programs.
+1.6 We offer the following programs directly at our campus in Sydney, and through our online learning platform:

+- (a) academic English programs - (b) diploma programs (Diploma of Animation Production, Diploma of Business, Diploma of Communication, Diploma of Design & Architecture, Diploma of Engineering, Diploma of Information Technology, and Diploma of Science) - (c) graduate certificates (Graduate Certificate in Student Centred Learning, Graduate Certificate in Accounting and Finance, Graduate Certificate in Communication, and Graduate Certificate in Technology Practice) - (d) UTS Foundation Studies. - 1.7 Outside Australia, arrangements include: - delivery of academic English, UTS Foundation Studies and diplomas (Diploma of Business, Diploma of Information Technology, Diploma of Engineering, Diploma of Science) at a fully owned campus in Colombo, Sri Lanka - (b) third party licensing arrangements in India, Bangladesh, China, South Korea, Myanmar, Vietnam, and Indonesia for the delivery of education programs.